jbatson5/SCALE-test/docs/MAVRIC.rst

 :numref:`fig4-29` and :numref:`fig4-30` show the ratios of the dose rates computed using a MG calculation to the CE calculation.
 Dose rates inside the cask should not be compared because the importance map is focused on dose outside the cask, so low-energy photons are not simulated inside.
-The 47 group MG calculation is fairly close to the CE-calculation in dose rate (10% high axially, 20% high radially), but the 19 group MG dose rates are much higher than the CE.
+The 47-group MG calculation is fairly close to the CE-calculation in dose rate (10% high axially, 20% high radially), but the 19-group MG dose rates are much higher than the CE.
 Neither of the MG calculations shows the 1.17 and 1.33 MeV lines in the energy spectra.

 .. _fig4-29:
 .. figure:: figs/4.29.png
   :align: center

-  Ratio of the 47 group MG computed dose rates to the CE dose rates (*y* = 0 left and *z* = 0 right).
+  Ratio of the 47-group MG computed dose rates to the CE dose rates (*y* = 0 left and *z* = 0 right).

 .. _fig4-30:
 .. figure:: figs/4.30.png
   :align: center

-  Ratio of the 19 group MG computed dose rates to the CE dose rates (*y* = 0 left and *z* = 0 right).
+  Ratio of the 19-group MG computed dose rates to the CE dose rates (*y* = 0 left and *z* = 0 right).

 Independent spent fuel storage installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A good example of a problem where the dose rate needs to be known well
+A good example of a problem in which the dose rate needs to be known well
-everywhere—in low dose areas and high dose areas—is an independent spent
+everywhere—--in low dose areas and high dose areas—--is an independent spent
 fuel storage installation.
 The dose rates around these arrays of spent
-fuel casks need to be evaluated over a large area of ground in order to
+fuel casks need to be evaluated over a large area of ground to
 determine the boundary of the controlled area.
 This sample problem uses
 a simplified model of a cask array, shown in :numref:`fig4-31` and
 :numref:`fig4-32`, to demonstrate the FW-CADIS method for obtaining the dose